cslug/cslug-site/README.md

 How do I contribute?
 -----------------
+Just fork and do whatever you want, then pull request.
+Don't be shy with it; if you see something that could be better, make it better and rub it in everyone's faces afterwards for the warm fuzzies.
+And remember that this is a club project -- don't make suggestions; make changes.

 If you're new to git, don't be intimidated.
 GitHub has [very helpful instructions][1] on forking repositories, and it's the easiest way (for both parties) to contribute or fix code.